-Most cases of abdominal pain during exercise are referred to as a ‘stitch’ or side stitch.
+Most cases of acute abdominal pain during exercise are referred to as a ‘stitch’ or side stitch.
 It is also known as an ‘exercise-related transient abdominal pain’ or ETAP.
-Stitches are very common, especially in running and swimming, with up to 70% of runners experiencing a stitch in the last year.
+Stitches are very common, especially in runners and swimmers, with up to 70% of runners experiencing a stitch in the previous year.

 What causes a side stitch?